 The Service concurs with all the "No Effect" and "may affect, but is not likely to adversely affect" determinations made by ENP in regard to the applicable threatened or endangered species that are found in the action area and that the proposed plan is not likely to adversely modify critical habitat, where designated for the above species.
 Therefore, the enclosed Biological Opinion will only analyze effects on species listed above that ENP has made the determination of "may affect, and is likely to adversely affect."
-Based on the analysis in this Biological Opinion, the Service's conclusion is that implementation of the Preferred Alternative for the ENP FMP for the next 10 years as of the date of this Biological Opinion, is not likely to adversely modify critical habitat, where designated.
+Based on the analysis in this Biological Opinion, the Service's conclusion is that implementation of the Preferred Alternative for the ENP FMP for the next 10 years as of the date of this Biological Opinion, is not likely to jeopardize the continued existence of the species listed above and is not likely to adversely modify critical habitat, where designated.